MRBEL-Purdue/floating-cable-trap/README.md

 ## Tuning the Cable Trap

-The cable trap can be tuned by placing a (50$\omega$) terminated coaxial cable, then measuring the current on both sides of the cable using an RF current probe connected to a network analyzer (S21).
+The cable trap can be tuned by placing a (50 Ohms) terminated coaxial cable, then measuring the current on both sides of the cable using an RF current probe connected to a network analyzer (S21).
 Adjust the **tuning** capacitor on the End PCB so that the minimum S21 is at the intended frequency.

 ![Tuning](Images/Trap_Tuning.png)